Applied Human Nutrition

 Document Submission Checklist:

-• Official transcripts Undergraduate degree in psychology, preferably an honours degree, including the completion of a thesis in psychology or equivalent.
+• Official transcripts Undergraduate degree in psychology, preferably an honors degree, including the completion of a thesis in psychology or equivalent.
 A high academic standing (normally a minimum of B+ (GPA 3.3) is expected.

 • Statement of Intent